Kārlis Baumanis: Biography

 Kārlis Baumanis was born on 11 May 1835, in Viļķene (Wilkenhof), in the family of peasants Jekab and Anna Baumanis.
-He created the Latvian national anthem "God bless Latvia" in 1870.
+He wrote and composed the Latvian national anthem "God bless Latvia" in 1870.
 He lived and worked in Limbaži (Lemsal) as a teacher and a journalist.
-An important milestone in his life was the election of the Speaker of the Riga Latvian Society and the Member of the Singing Commission in 1870, where he participated gigantically in the preparation of the First General Latvian Singing Festival.
-This year he married Marija Carolini Elizabeth, the daughter of Ferdinand von Vite, tenant of Sāra manor, and was a German teacher at the prestigious Smolny Institute of Exotic Nursery.
+One of the most significant milestones of his lifetime was his election as the Speaker of Riga, Latvia, and becoming a Member of the Singing Commission in 1870, in which he played a tremendous role in preparing the First General Latvian Singing Festival.
+In the same year, he married Marija Carolini Elizabeth, the daughter of Ferdinand von Vite, the tenant of Sāra manor, and was a German teacher at the prestigious Smolny Institute of Exotic Nursery.

 In 1871, he completed the composition studies with the Czech musician Voiceha Hlavach.
-On November 14, 1872, his daughter, Lilia Elizabeth, was born.
-In 1873 he was rewarded for his success in pedagogical work by the Holy Spirit.
+On 14 November 1872 his daughter, Lilia Elizabeth, was born.
+In 1873, he was rewarded for his success in pedagogical work by the Holy Spirit.
 Anna's Order.
 Kārlis Baumanis died on 11 January 1905, in Limbaži at the age of 69.